ABOUT THIS WORKSHOP

 We are pleased to announce that in addition to our four-day summer institute we are including two day-long follow up sessions during the fall and winter to build upon the summer and offer additional support.
 Research overwhelmingly shows that ongoing support, especially for new teachers, leads to both greater skills and increased retention.

-has worked in education (both public and independent) for two decades and currently serves as the Dean of Faculty at the Bay School of San Francisco.
+Lori Cohen has worked in education (both public and independent) for two decades and currently serves as the Dean of Faculty at the Bay School of San Francisco.
 Prior to her current role at Bay, Lori taught Humanities, Literature, and Religion/Philosophy courses; served as an Instructional Coach; and was the founder/coordinator of Bay's Teaching Fellows program.
-This will be Lori’s sixth year as a co-facilitator/teacher leader in Teaching Foundations, a program that brings her joy and professional rejuvenation.
-In addition to facilitating professional development, teaching, and leading, Lori actively works towards equity and social justice in education, striving to offer access and pathways for all school stakeholders to thrive.

-is a veteran educator and lifelong learner with a degree in developmental psychology and a multiple subjects credential.
+Leslie Powell is a veteran educator and lifelong learner with a degree in developmental psychology and a multiple subjects credential.
 In her tenure at Head-Royce she has held many leadership positions including lead teacher, Dean of Faculty & Students in the summer program, Intern Teacher program director as well as her current role as Assistant Head of Lower School.
 She believes in skillful and effective communication as a means to foster strong, positive relationships and authentic dialogue.
-Leslie lives in Alameda and enjoys time with her family and island walks with her dog, Coconut.